dspelaez/dspelaez.github.io/_posts/2020-04-04-install_wavewatch_docker.md

 The next step is configure and compile the model.
 This part is well explained in the user manual: we need to have two files `comp` and `link`.
-Fortunately there are some preset versions distributed with the source so the only thing we need to do is copy them to the `bin` folder and compile the entire code:
+Fortunately there are some preset versions distributed with the source so the only thing we have to do is copy them to the `bin` folder and compile the entire code:

 ```